jc4466/cs283/2-StudentDB/questions.md

 1. In this assignment I asked you provide an implementation for the `get_student(...)` function because I think it improves the overall design of the database application.
 After you implemented your solution do you agree that externalizing `get_student(...)` into it's own function is a good design strategy?
 Briefly describe why or why not.

     > **Answer**:  I think it was a good design strategy but I don't think it was super helpful.
 I only used that function to print a user and delete a user.
-I would use it to check if a student ID was available (all zeros) but because of memory management by the OS, not all empty student blocks are zeros.
+I would use it to check if a student ID was available (all zeros) for the add_student function but because of memory management by the OS, not all empty student blocks are zeros.
 This would cause undefined behavior so my current implementation off add_student is correct.

 2. Another interesting aspect of the `get_student(...)` function is how its function prototype requires the caller to provide the storage for the `student_t` structure: